-36. SUBSEQUENT EVENTS, GOING CONCERN AND COVID-19 (continued)

-- 10. Gondwana operates several joint venture properties within conservancies and rural communities.
-All minimum contractual community contributions were honoured to ensure continued impact on sustainability and to avoid any contractual risks to long-term assets.
-The groups' responsibility towards local communities goes beyond merely the provision of employment. - 11.
-Corporate governance structures remain firmly in place while all non-executive directors' fees were waived. - 12.
-Management remains firm in the stance that the group has a valid and comprehensive business interruption insurance policy with an international brand insurer that is a result of a comprehensive risk management strategy that had been implemented over decades and informed by several historic events.
+- 37. SUBSEQUENT EVENTS, GOING CONCERN AND COVID-19 (continued) - 6.
+We continued to protect capacity and retain staff that would drive market capture and drive revenue generation as restrictions were lifted.
+Speed and effectiveness of restart were considered a key opportunity to differentiate Gondwana from peers and grow loyalty amongst a deprived user base. - 7.
+Brand development and preservation as well as the social and environmental values that underpin the Gondwana Brand were prioritized and marketing as well as communication strategies continued to receive expense priority and support. - 8.
+Focussed stakeholder engagement strategies were employed to secure brand identity, influence policy environment, mitigated exposure risks and to secure customer, capital provider and market confidence. - 9.
+The review of a robust risk management process and continuous scenario planning continued.
+We focused on what we can control to ensure financial sustainability and cash flows. - 10.
+Employee costs savings continued.
+Full salaries and wages were paid as from June 2021, but all other employee savings stayed in place.
+We continued with an embargo on all new appointments and/or replacements and a focus on unlocking operational efficiencies with cross-skill training of employees.
+Further savings included the suspension of company pension fund contributions, the management of work schedules, overtime restrictions and managing leave schedules. - 11.
+Gondwana operates several joint venture properties within conservancies and rural communities.
+All minimum contractual community contributions were honoured to ensure continued impact on sustainability and to avoid any contractual risks to long term assets.
+Our responsibility towards our communities goes beyond merely the provision of employment. - 12.
+Corporate governance structures remained firmly in place while all non-executive directors' and board committee fees were waived for a second year. - 13.
+Management remains firm in the stance that the group has a valid and comprehensive business interruption insurance policy with an international brand Insurer that is a result of a comprehensive risk management strategy that has been implemented over decades and informed by several historic events.
 This policy and the extend of the cover it provides is subsequently the subject of ongoing litigation in the Namibian High Court.
-The purpose of such business interruption insurance is to protect the group against any lost revenue following a catastrophic event and it stipulates the calculation of such protection up to an amount of N\$ 638 million. - 13.
-Worst case scenario considerations inform various management plans that would enable additional credit lines and sources of capital as well as possible operational measures should international travel be negatively influenced by a possible third wave or additional restrictions. - 14.
-Deferred tax asset has been deemed recoverable after considering the current and forecast profitability of the entities.
+The purpose of such business interruption insurance is to protect the group against any lost revenue following a catastrophic event.
+We will continue to pursue this claim. - 14.
+Worst case scenario considerations, continuous scenario and cash flow planning inform various management plans that would enable additional credit lines and sources of capital as well as possible operational measures should international travel continue to be negatively influenced by possible further waves or restrictions.